Srimad Bhagavad Gita, translated by Jagannatha Om Prakash (John of AllFaith)

 17:17: This supreme threefold austerity, which is faithfully practiced by those who have no desire for fruitive results and are yoked, is called austerity in the quality of goodness.

-17:18: That austerity which is hypocritically practiced for gaining respect, honor, and worship in this world is called austerity in the quality of ignorance.
+17:18: That austerity that is hypocritically practiced for gaining respect, honor, and worship in this world is called austerity in the quality of ignorance.
 It is both mutable and transitory.

 17:19: That austerity which is practiced out of a foolish perception of the self, to torment oneself, or which is performed to destroy another, is said to be austerity in the quality of ignorance.

-17:20: That charity is considered as being in the quality of goodness, which is rightly given and is devoid of any expectation of repayment, is given in an appropriate place and time, and is offered to one who is worthy to relieve it.
+17:20: Such charity is considered to be in the quality of goodness, which is rightly given and devoid of any expectation of repayment.
+It is given in an appropriate place and time and is offered to one who is worthy of receiving it.

-17:21: That charity is considered as being in the quality of passion which is given intending to recompense, which aims at achieving some fruitive result or which is given grudgingly.
+17:21: That charity is considered to be of the quality of passion, which is given with the intention of recompense, aiming to achieve a fruitful result, or which is given grudgingly.

-17:22: That charity is said to be in the quality of ignorance which is given at an improper place and time, is given to one who is unworthy to relieve gifts, or which is given disrespectfully or with contempt.
+17:22: That charity is said to be in the quality of ignorance that is given at an improper place or time, is given to one who is unworthy to receive gifts, or which is given disrespectfully or with contempt.

 17:23: The threefold particularization of Brahman as ‘Om Tat Sat’ was ordained from ancient times for use by the brahmanas in the Vedic literature and sacrifices.

-17:24: Therefore, the Omkara [‘om’] is always uttered by those who replicate Brahman when performing sacrifices, charities, or austerities, as enjoined in the scriptures.
+17:24: Therefore, the Omkara (‘om’) is always uttered by those who replicate Brahman when performing sacrifices, charities, or austerities, as prescribed in the scriptures.

 7:25: ‘Tat’ is likewise uttered by those who do not desire fruitive results from their sacrifices, austerities, activities, or charities; their activities being performed solely because of their desire for liberation.

-17:28: Sacrifices which are offered, gifts which are given, and austerities which are practiced without śraddhā are called ‘asat’, O Child of Partha.
+17:28: Sacrifices that are offered, gifts that are given, and austerities that are practiced without śraddhā are called ‘asat’, O Child of Partha.
 They are useless here and in the hereafter.

 Here Ends Chapter Seventeen